Best Time to Do the Annapurna Circuit Trek

 Autumn is considered the best overall season for the Annapurna Circuit Trek.
 After the monsoon clears the dust from the air, the mountains appear sharp and dramatic.
 Weather is dry, visibility is excellent, and trail conditions are at their best.

 October is the peak month, attracting trekkers from all over the world.
-During this time, popular villages and lodges can feel crowded, especially around Manang and the pass approach.
+During this time, popular villages and lodges can feel crowded, especially around Manang and the approach to the pass.
 However, for trekkers who prioritize clear skies, stable weather, and the safest pass conditions, autumn remains the top choice.

 Winter (December to February)